• Skip to main content

 It is a full-body compound exercise that heavily targets the neglected muscles of your posterior chain, the back half of your body.

-While Dewey Bozella’s inspiring story motivated me to take action, I didn’t think physical activity would have much of an impact.
+While Dewey Bozella’s inspiring story motivated me to take action, I didn’t think physical activity would have much impact.

 After all, I frequently walked the treadmill and did dumbbell curls and presses at the neighborhood YMCA.